crispinprojects/talkcalendar/README.md

 export GDK_BACKEND=x11
 ```

-Talk Calendar runs on both Debian and Ubuntu (GNOME desktops) which use Wayland by default.
-I have also tested Talk Calendar on Debian Xfce which uses the X11 Xfwm window manager by default.
+Talking Calendar runs on both Debian and Ubuntu (GNOME desktops) which use Wayland by default.
+I have also tested Talking Calendar on Debian Xfce which uses the X11 Xfwm window manager by default.
 In these specific use cases Intel® HD Graphics 530 and Intel® HD Graphics 630 integrated graphics units have been used.

 Regarding Xfce, I believe they plan to move to Wayland and progress can be found in their [roadmap](https://wiki.xfce.org/releng/wayland_roadmap).
 There is an article entitled [Xfce can be run on Wayland by simply swapping out the xfwm Window Manager for a Wayland Compositor](https://www.reddit.com/r/linux/comments/qek696/xfce_can_be_run_on_wayland_by_simply_swapping_out/).
 At this stage it is not clear to me what Wayland compositor<sup>1</sup> Xfce will use but they are working on a library called [libxfce4windowing](https://gitlab.xfce.org/xfce/libxfce4windowing) which they describe as a windowing concept abstraction library for X11 and Wayland.
 Wayland compositors which were written from scratch like Weston or Sway are unlikely to run as a X11 window manager.
 However, Wayland compositors which were originally X11 window managers (e.g. Kwin, Mutter) can use both X11 and Wayland.
-Anyway the Gtk4 version of Talk Calendar runs on both X11 and Wayland compositors without any known issues.
+Anyway the Gtk4 version of Talking Calendar runs on both X11 and Wayland compositors without any known issues.

 <sup>1</sup>Wayland is a protocol that specifies the communication between a display server and its clients.
 It is intended to be a replacement for the X11 window system protocol.
 A Wayland server is called a "compositor".
-Applications (e.g. Talk Calendar) are Wayland clients.
+Applications (e.g. Talking Calendar) are Wayland clients.
 [Weston](https://gitlab.freedesktop.org/wayland/weston) is the reference implementation of a lightweight and functional Wayland compositor.
 Window decorations are done on the client or window side by a widget toolkit (or natively) and are called client side decorations.

 ## Versioning